the10thWiz/Rocket/site/guide/20-websockets.md

 ### Mounting event handlers

-Websocket Event Handlers are attached to Rocket in the same way as any other route.
+WebSocket Event Handlers are attached to Rocket in the same way as any other route.
-In fact, Websocket Event Handlers actually also generate an HTTP route, to provide error responses.
+In fact, WebSocket Event Handlers actually also generate an HTTP route, to provide error responses.
 These default routes are given the lowest priority possible, to prevent collisions with existing routes.